-Members in the 1940s, 50s and 60s: Ivor Kosowitz, Perth; Zeev Woolf Mankowitz Jerusalem; Haim Pogrund in Israel; Steve Albert in Cape Town now, and others, help to tell the story of the origins and fates of the Jewish communities that built imposing synagogues in the City: The Great Synagogue Gardens, Vredehoek and Schoonder Street.compiled by Geraldine Auerbach MBE, London May 2023
+In this Newsletter we touch on the development of some of the Cape Town congregations, and the shuls they built.
+This compilation is based mainly on contemporary sources and on the personal memories of members in the 1940s, 50s and 60s.
+Ivor Kosowitz in Perth; Zeev Woolf Mankowitz in Jerusalem; Haim Pogrund in Israel; Steve Albert in Cape Town and others help to tell the story of the origins and fates of the synagogues in the City.

+Fig 1: The Great Synagogue, Gardens, Cape Town